TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.1/using/admin/commands.md

 The following information is then displayed for each node, by nodename (in this case `dev1@127.0.0.1`, etc.):

-* `status`
-  - /riak/latest/using/admin/commands/
-  - /riak/kv/latest/using/admin/commands/
-  - /riakkv/latest/using/admin/commands/
----
-There are five possible values for status:
+* `status) - There are five possible values for status:
-  * `valid`
-  - /riak/latest/using/admin/commands/
-  - /riak/kv/latest/using/admin/commands/
-  - /riakkv/latest/using/admin/commands/
----
-The node has begun participating in cluster operations
+  * `valid) - The node has begun participating in cluster operations
-  * `leaving`
-  - /riak/latest/using/admin/commands/
-  - /riak/kv/latest/using/admin/commands/
-  - /riakkv/latest/using/admin/commands/
----
-The node is is currently unloading ownership of its
-    [data partitions][concept clusters] to other nodes
+  * `leaving) - The node is is currently unloading ownership of its [data partitions][concept clusters] to other nodes
-  * `exiting`
-  - /riak/latest/using/admin/commands/
-  - /riak/kv/latest/using/admin/commands/
-  - /riakkv/latest/using/admin/commands/
----
-The node's ownership transfers are complete and it is
-    currently shutting down
+  * `exiting) - The node's ownership transfers are complete and it is currently shutting down
-  * `joining`
-  - /riak/latest/using/admin/commands/
-  - /riak/kv/latest/using/admin/commands/
-  - /riakkv/latest/using/admin/commands/
----
-The node is in the process of joining the cluster but
-    but has not yet completed the join process
+  * `joining) - The node is in the process of joining the cluster but but has not yet completed the join process
-  * `down`
-  - /riak/latest/using/admin/commands/
-  - /riak/kv/latest/using/admin/commands/
-  - /riakkv/latest/using/admin/commands/
----
-The node is not currently responding
+  * `down) - The node is not currently responding
-* `avail`
-  - /riak/latest/using/admin/commands/
-  - /riak/kv/latest/using/admin/commands/
-  - /riakkv/latest/using/admin/commands/
----
-There are two possible values: `up` if the node is
-    available and taking requests and `down!` if the node is unavailable
+* `avail) - There are two possible values: `up` if the node is available and taking requests and `down!` if the node is unavailable
-* `ring`
-  - /riak/latest/using/admin/commands/
-  - /riak/kv/latest/using/admin/commands/
-  - /riakkv/latest/using/admin/commands/
----
-What percentage of the Riak [ring][concept clusters] the node is responsible for
+* `ring) - What percentage of the Riak [ring][concept clusters] the node is responsible for
-* `pending`
-  - /riak/latest/using/admin/commands/
-  - /riak/kv/latest/using/admin/commands/
-  - /riakkv/latest/using/admin/commands/
----
-The number of pending transfers to or from the node
+* `pending) - The number of pending transfers to or from the node

 In addition, the cluster's [claimant node][cluster ops add remove node] node will have a `(C)` next to it.